genevate/style_guides/programming/languages/elm.md

   your app.
 - Main.elm - The entry-point to your SPA which loads the app and `Router` module.

-## Imports

-- Prefer qualified over unqualified imports.
-- Use unqualified imports sparingly (i.e. `import Html exposing (..)`) in order to avoid naming conflicts and reduce code readability.

-## Modules
+## Templates

-- Avoid defining modules with all functions exposed as top-level functions (i.e. `module Example exposing (..)`).
-Limit what you expose to only those methods which are needed, everything else should be kept private.

-The following illustrates the various types of module templates you might use within you app.
+The following illustrates the various templates you might use within you app.

 ### Main